 In recent years, gory tales of serial killers have become big business.
-From big-budget Hollywood movie Zodiac and Netflix doc Night Stalker, to countless true crime podcasts, grisly stories about the grim side of human existence are actually kinda fascinating, so it’s no surprise some of our favourite bands have taken inspiration from the world’s most notorious murderers.
+From big-budget Hollywood movie Zodiac and recent Netflix series Dahmer, to countless true crime podcasts, grisly stories about the grim side of human existence are actually kinda fascinating, so it's no surprise some of our favourite bands have taken inspiration from the world's most notorious murderers.

 Below are the stories behind a dozen songs that have all been inspired by some of the worst people to have ever lived.

 Taken from the dark punks’ 2005 album Crimson, Sadie is about an accomplice of cult leader Charles Manson’s called Susan Atkins – also known as Sadie Glutz.
 She was one of a number of Manson’s followers who carried out nine murders in July and August 1969 at his urging, including Sharon Tate and her unborn baby.
 Sadie was found in possession of knives and a broken piece of Manson’s .22 caliber revolver.
 The song, which is actually sympathetic towards Sadie, includes a fragment of her testimony read by Heather Hannoura (later Gabel), who designed Alkaline Trio’s iconic heart and skull logo.